samccone/scrollin/README.md

 #### Polyfill Caveats

 * You may need to polyfill `window.requestAnimationFrame`
-* You may need to polyfill `Array.prototype.slice`
+* You may need to polyfill `Array.prototype.splice`